 We all experience stress – yet we may experience it in very different ways.
 Because of this, there is no single definition for stress, but the American Institute of Stress states the most common explanation is a “physical, mental, or emotional strain or tension.”

 A 2017 study from the American Psychological Association found the most common sources of stress reported among Americans was the “future of our nation” (63% of respondents mentioned), Money (62%), Work (61%), political climate (57%), violence/crime (51%).

 Long term stress can prove to be more than just a mental issue.
 From headaches to stomach disorders to depression – even very serious issues like stroke and heart disease can come as a result of stress.

 When you are placed in a stressful situation, specific stress hormones rush into your bloodstream leading to an increase in heart rate, blood pressure, and glucose levels.
 This is helpful in emergency situations, but having this “rush” for extended periods of time can be dangerous and make you susceptible to the issues mentioned previously.

-Sometimes the stress in our lives is not something we any power to change – it is during these times that Federal Occupational Health recommends you change your approach to situations.
+Sometimes the stress in our lives is not something we have any power to change – it is during these times that Federal Occupational Health recommends you change your approach to situations.
 Try to…

 - Recognize when you don’t have control, and let it go.

 - Avoid getting anxious about situations that you cannot change.

 - Take control of your reactions and focus your mind on something that makes you feel calm and in control.

 - Develop a vision for healthy living, wellness, and personal growth, and set realistic goals to help you realize your vision.